 You managed to live on $18K a year, how were you able to do that?

-I got absolutely everything I possibly could for free so that I could afford the things I wanted (a nice home with a garage and big backyard, etc.) I have no debt, so that helps a lot, and I'm obsessed with paying as little as I can for only quality items.
-I go into detail of my journey from starting out in a homeless shelter to making a fantastic living and how I've been able to do that in my Financial Freedom Bundle.
+I got absolutely everything I possibly could for free so that I could afford the things I wanted (a nice home with a garage and big backyard, etc.) I have no debt, so that helps a lot, and I’m obsessed with paying as little as I can for only quality items.
+I go into detail about my journey from starting out in a homeless shelter to making a fantastic living and how I’ve been able to do that in my Financial Freedom Bundle.

 Give us an example of how you first monetized your blog.

 The most important thing a blogger can do is to focus on ONE thing at a time.
 Yes, it’s slower, but the results are much better.

 I first focused on ads because it was easy money and got really good at it.
 So much so, that I was earning quite a bit and was rocking it.
 Next, “Focus on traffic,” I thought, “With more traffic, my ads will make me more,” so I turned to Pinterest.
 I spent six months learning every detail I could about Pinterest, testing out my different theories until I hit the answers and my Pinterest started blowing up.
 Now, companies who are creating Pinterest scheduling programs beg me to use their software.
 But I won’t budge.
 I know what works and what doesn’t.

 Between making money through ads, and getting tons of traffic, my income started doing very well.
 Then I worked on studying affiliates inside and out, till that did well.